dusk-network/piecrust/docs/on-disk-datastore.md

             module_2
             module_2.diff
             module_3
-        merkle
+        index
 ```

-### Merkle File
+### Index File

-The `merkle` file in all commit directories contains a map of all existing
+The `index` file in all commit directories contains a map of all existing
 modules to their respective memory hashes.
 This is handy for avoiding IO
 operations when computing the root of the state.